ETS-ReactNative4/C4BTV_Mobile_Stack_Training/README.md

 # Code for BTV : Mobile Stack Training
+### Build mobile apps lickety-split with React Native, Expo, and Firebase.

 Assets, code samples, and super-awesome instructions for Code for BTV's mobile stack training.

 ## Table of Contents